Affordable and Natural Pest Control Solutionsby Kelly R. Smith

 Why are Fleas so Hard to Get Rid Of?

 Secondly, those claws you see in the image above allow them to cling to Fido’s skin to resist all that scratching and chewing.
 And those back legs?
 They allow the pests to jump 50 times their body length!
 They would easily dominate in the Insect Olympics.
+Basically, your pets don’t stand a chance.

 How Can You Practice Organic Flea Control?

 In a previous post we explained how to eliminate flea larvae in outside the home by applying beneficial nematodes.
 This is a preventative measure since the larvae can never reach adulthood.
+Most of these flea controls are effective on other household pests, particularly orange oil.

 - Homemade Flea Spray.
 This is a very economical method that is non-toxic to children and pets.
 All you need is a spray bottle and a few ingredients that you probably already have on hand.
 Combine 2 cups vinegar, 1 cup water, 3 tablespoons lemon juice and 1 tablespoon of witch hazel.